ADELAIDE FRINGE IS A CELEBRATION OF ART, CULTURE AND CREATIVITY, SPLASHING OUR STATE WITH A KALEIDOSCOPE OF COLOUR IN FEBRUARY AND MARCH.

-Outside the city venues, the Fringe fun continues in regional South Australia.
-This year's line up of events includes some closer locations like Murray Bridge Fringe and Port Fringe, and some worth planning a weekend away for with Desert Fringe in Port Augusta, Fringe Mount Gambier and Unearth Festival in Whyalla.
+Outside the city venues, the Fringe fun continues in regional South Australia with Fringe On Tour.
+This year's line up of Fringe hubs stretches from Gawler to Port Noarlunga to Whyalla and the Barossa, and includes some closer locations like Murray Bridge Fringe and Port Fringe, and some worth planning a weekend away for with Desert Fringe in Port Augusta and Fringe Mount Gambier.

 Kicking on for the Adelaide Fringe celebrations?
 Make the most of Adelaide’s jam-packed calendar of summer events and linger longer in the city.
 Check out our guide to the best hotels in Adelaide.